On the dual positive cones and the algebraicity of a compact K\"ahler manifold

-where the rows of~\eqref{cd-fibell2} are part of the long exact sequences of Borel-Moore homology groups induced by the open embeddings~\cite[IX.2.1]{IversenBook}, and the vertical arrows between them are induced by $f : X \to B$.
+where the rows of~\eqref{cd-fibell2} are part of the long exact sequences of Borel--Moore homology groups induced by the open embeddings, \cf~\cite[Section~IX.2, (2.1)]{IversenBook}, and the vertical arrows between them are induced by $f \colon X \to B$.
 The same argument proving Lemma~\ref{lem-isomf'x'd'} shows that the map $(f_{|X\bss (D \cup D')})_*$ in~\eqref{cd-fibell2} is an isomorphism.

-Let $\ti{D}$ (resp. $\ti{D}'$) be a desingularization of $D$ (resp. $D'$) and let
+Let $\ti{D}$ (resp.\ $\ti{D}'$) be a desingularization of $D$ (resp.\ $D'$), and let

 be the composition of the desingularizations and inclusion.
 Since $f_*\ga \in H_2(B,\bQ)$ is supported on $C \cup E$, by~\eqref{cd-fibell2} we have

 As we assume that Question~\ref{que-1cycles} has a positive answer for $X$, there exist $\gb \in H^{1,1}(\ti{D},\bQ)$ and $\gb' \in H^{1,1}(\ti{D}',\bQ)$ such that $ \ti{\imath}_*(\gb + \gb') = \ga$.
 By construction, we have the factorization